FelisDiligens/FelisDiligens.github.io/index.md

 [Joplin](https://joplinapp.org/) is an open source note-taking app that can be extended by plugins such as this:

+- [Search & Replace](https://github.com/FelisDiligens/joplin-plugin-search-and-replace) - Adds a simple search and replace dialog.
+- [MultiMarkdown Table Tools](https://github.com/FelisDiligens/joplin-plugin-multimd-table-tools#readme) - A collection of tools to make editing tables easier.
 - [CodeMirror options](https://github.com/FelisDiligens/joplin-plugin-cmoptions#readme) - Adds some CodeMirror options to Joplin's settings, such as line numbers and line wrapping.
-- [MultiMarkdown Table Tools](https://github.com/FelisDiligens/joplin-plugin-multimd-table-tools#readme) - A collection of tools to make editing tables easier.

 ## Find me on...
 [![](https://img.shields.io/badge/-GitHub-222222?style=for-the-badge&logo=GitHub)](https://github.com/FelisDiligens)